DemisseG/Curved_shape_representation/README.md

 * DP_opt    - includes dynamic programming based optimizations.
 * Dataset   - includes Kimia's dataset for testing.

-## Example dataset
+## Example datasets
 Curved shapes, extracted from [Kimia99](http://vision.lems.brown.edu/content/available-software-and-databases) and [MPEG7](http://www.dabi.temple.edu/~shape/MPEG7/dataset.html), are included with the software package.
 * Each column of "KIMIA99.mat" has 11 elements from the same shape category.
-In total, there are 9 shape catagories(columns).
+In total, there are 9 shape catagories (columns).
 * Each column of "KIMIA216.mat" has 12 elements from the same shape category.
-In total, there are 18 shape catagories(columns).
+In total, there are 18 shape catagories (columns).

 ## HOW TO:
 Three commented demo scripts are included with the package.